-- 1. All incoming students are required to have completed CPR certificate for health care providers through the American Heart Association: Basic Life Support (BLS) for Health Care Providers (2-year certification) or the American Red Cross: CPR/AED for Professional Rescuers and Health Care Providers (2-year certification) prior to their first clinical experience and maintain certification through their Nursing program enrollment. - COM chosen from COM-104, COM-105, COM-106, or COM-107. - English Composition/Writing chosen from ENG-101, ENG-102, ENG-103, or ENG-104. - 4.
-Mathematics: Students must demonstrate competency at a level of MAT-102 or MAT-102C or MAT-136 or higher level prior to matriculation in the Nursing Program. - 5.
-General Education Elective chosen from History or Humanities and Fine Arts.
-If a student wishes to take a course that is not listed, she/he must first consult with the nursing program advisor. - Fulfilled by successful completion of NUR-101. - NUR-106, Bridge Course LPN to RN, is a prerequisite for NUR-201 for all LPN Mobility students.
+1. All incoming students are required to have completed CPR certificate for health care providers through the American Heart Association: Basic Life Support (BLS) for Health Care Providers (2-year certification) or the American Red Cross: CPR/AED for Professional Rescuers and Health Care Providers (2-year certification) prior to their first clinical experience and maintain certification through their Nursing program enrollment.

+- 2. COM chosen from COM-104, COM-105, COM-106, or COM-107. - 3.
+English Composition/Writing chosen from ENG-101, ENG-102, ENG-103, or ENG-104. - 4.
+Mathematics: Students must demonstrate competency at a level of MAT-102 or MAT-102C or MAT-136 or higher level prior to matriculation in the Nursing program. - General Education Elective chosen from History or Humanities and Fine Arts.
+If a student wishes to take a course that is not listed, she/he must first consult with the nursing program advisor. - 6.
+Fulfilled by successful completion of NUR-101. - NUR-106, Bridge Course LPN to RN, is a prerequisite for NUR-201 for all LPN mobility students and may be required for students re-entering into NUR-201.

-Note: All nursing faculty hold, as a minimum, professional Registered Nurse licensure in Massachusetts.
+All nursing faculty hold, as a minimum, professional Registered Nurse licensure in Massachusetts.

-Note: In the event that an applicant has ever been convicted by a court of law, or is convicted during his or her tenure in the Nursing program, she/he should be aware that she/he may be denied the right by the Massachusetts Board of Registration in Nursing to sit for the National Council Licensing Examination (NCLEX-RN) which leads to RN licensure upon graduation.
+CORI√ Any prior criminal offense could hinder placement in clinical agencies.
+See Criminal & Sex Offender Record Information Checks on page 13.
+In the event that an applicant has ever been convicted by a court of law, or is convicted during his or her tenure in the Nursing program, she/he should be aware that she/he may be denied the right by the Massachusetts Board of Registration in Nursing to sit for the National Council Licensing Examination (NCLEX-RN) which leads to RN licensure upon graduation.